 The next step after registration is inspection.
 Your team cannot compete until your robot has passed inspection.
-The robot is checked for size, safety, and so on.
-If there is a problem, the team must return to your pit, correct the problem and be re-inspected.
+The robot is checked for size, safety, and adherence to the build rules.
+If there is a problem, the team must correct the problem and be re-inspected.
 Don't worry.
 The judges, other volunteers, and even other teams will help you get your robot ready to pass inspection.
 See the appendix A of this document for more information on Inspection Guidelines.